CWG-DS/Clipboard-Health/README.md

 <img src="Images\Raw_Data_Distribution.png" alt="drawing"/>

-As it would be expected the distribution pertaining to [Declined] rides are characterized by a lower [PAY] than those of [Accepted] rides as shown in the figure above as well as by their average values (18.62$, and 32.08$ respectively).
-Given that there are outliers within our sample we decided to remove them through the use of the Interquartile Method, removing data points which exceeded 1.5 times the interquartile range.
-After which we tested for normality through the use the Shapiro-Wilk Test determining that both destributions are in fact Gaussian/Normal distributions.
+As it would be expected, the distribution pertaining to Declined requests is characterized by a lower pay average (μ = 18.62) when compared to Accepted requests (μ = 32.08).
+Additionally, the boxplots show us the existence of outliers which might skew further analysis.
+Thus, it was decided to discard possible extreme values through the use of the interquartile method.
+Any value which exceeded 1.5 times the interquartile range was discarded.
+After which, we tested for normality through the use of the Shapiro-Wilk Test determining that both distributions were in fact Gaussian/Normal distributions.

-We then proceeded to collapse both distributions into a single plot describing the probability of rejection for every payment point.
-Given our small sample size we decided to group data points in 1$ intervals.
-The results are shown bellow:
+We then proceeded to collapse both distributions into a single plot which describes the probability of rejection for every driver payment point.
+As we can see in Figure 2 there is a reduction in the probability of declined rides as we increase the pay offered to drivers.
+However, even with a low sensitivity (as described by using large intervals, $1 in our case), we do not have enough data to plot a smooth transition between intervals.
+As we can see, there is noticeable sudden spikes within the (31, 32] and (37, 38] intervals, as well as no values within the (2,3] interval.
+In order to solve these problems, we increased our sample size by generating normal distributions with the same characteristics as our initial ones.

 <img src="Images\Collaps_Probability.png" alt="drawing"/>